Benefits at a Glance

 - Dependent Care spending account for childcare expenses

-In keeping with IRS regulations, employees are eligible to make an annual contribution up to $2,600 to each FSA.
+In keeping with IRS regulations, employees are eligible to make an annual contribution up to $2,850 to the Health Care FSA and up to $5000 for the Dependent Care FSA.

 TUITION REMISSION & REIMBURSEMENT